schatzcenter/CBREC/CBREC-LCA/README.md

 The file structure is shown in the following tree.

 ```
-+-- CBREC-LCA_input_filepaths.csv  # Contains file paths to all required inputs.
-Note that some inputs
++-- CBREC-LCA_input_filepaths.csv  # Contains file paths to all required inputs for the
+|                                  # `run_CBREC-LCA.R` script.
+Note that some inputs point to the
-|                                  # point to the C-BREC Fire Module file structure.
+|                                  # C-BREC Fire Module file structure.
 +-- functions                      # Multiple R scripts that contain functions and constants
 +-- input                          # Contains nearly all of the inputs to the module, with the
 |                                  # exception of reference to the C-BREC Fire Module (see
 |                                  # CBREC-LCA_input_filepaths.csv).
 |   +-- case_definitions           # Directory containing .csv files that contain definitions
-|                                  # of cases, and list of cases to run
+|                                  # of cases, list of cases to run, and allowed pairings of cases
+|                                  # which specify use/reference scenarios.
 |   +-- equip_pp_emissions         # Directory containing .csv files of equipment and power
 |                                  # plant emissions factors
 |   +-- pp_decay_wfprob            # Directory containing .rds files for each tile ID in the tile